The LA Fashion Magazine

 A Gorgeous Model Moment with Gigi Hadid

 There is no one (in my opinion) more deserving of Model of the Year than Gigi Hadid.
-I remember seeing her years ago in a photo when she still looked …
+I remember seeing her years ago in …

-On Saturday, November 19th, ORLY (a nail care beauty brand) held the Polished Girlz Ball at the Homeless Intervention Shelter House in California.
-Mot…

-Jules Kim’s designs convey concepts that reflect American propaganda for the empowerment of women, the innocence of childhood and the dark humor of ad…

 Select options